-This course equips graduates to perform in creative roles across the spectrum of publishing media, from traditional print to contemporary digital contexts, working in design, publishing strategy, editorial, commissioning, art direction or branding.
-It opens the door to a number of exciting careers in many aspects of design for publishing media including art, fiction, journalism, advertising, commercial and public service
+Graduates of this course will have learnt how to perform in creative roles across a spectrum of publishing media, from traditional print to contemporary digital contexts, working in design, publishing strategy, editorial, commissioning, art direction or branding.
+It opens the door to a number of exciting careers in many aspects of design for publishing media, including art, fiction, journalism, advertising, commercial and public service.

 Please note, in addition to the tuition fee there may be additional costs for things like equipment, materials, printing, textbooks, trips or professional body fees.

 Additionally, there may be other activities that are not formally part of your course and not required to complete your course, but which you may find helpful (for example, optional field trips).
 The costs of these are additional to your tuition fee and the fees set out above and will be notified when the activity is being arranged.

 Unistats is the official site that allows you to search for and compare data and information on university and college courses from across the UK.
 The widget(s) below draw data from the corresponding course on the Unistats website.
 If a course is taught both full-time and part-time, one widget for each mode of study will be displayed here.

 It's not too late to start this course in September.